emanuele-albini/MMM-TFL-Status/README.md

 ## Installation
-Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/emanuele-albini/MMM-TLF-Status`.
+Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/emanuele-albini/MMM-TFL-Status`.
-A new folder `MMM-TLF-Status` will appear, navigate into it.
+A new folder `MMM-TFL-Status` will appear, navigate into it.

 The package does not require any additional dependency.